Quantum Geometric Langlands Categories from N = 4 Super Yang-Mills Theory: Introduction

 \subsection{Acknowledgements}

 We would like to thank Owen Gwilliam, Justin Hilburn, Pavel Safronov, and Brian Williams for useful conversations during the preparation of this paper.
 This research was supported in part by Perimeter Institute for Theoretical Physics.
 Research at Perimeter Institute is supported by the Government of Canada through Industry Canada and by the Province of Ontario through the Ministry of Economic Development \& Innovation.
+This work was also supported by the New Faculty Startup Fund from Seoul National University, the National Research Foundation of Korea (NRF) grant funded by the Korea government(MSIT) (No. 2022R1F1A107114212), and the LAMP Program of the National Research Foundation of Korea (NRF) grant funded by the Ministry of Education (No. RS-2023-00301976).